UK Pension Transfers to Australia

-- Transfers out of UK registered pension schemes being tested against a lifetime allowance (LTA) and any amounts transferred above this level would be taxed at a rate of 25%.
+- Transfers out of UK registered pension schemes being tested against a lifetime allowance (LTA) and any amounts transferred above this level being taxed at a rate of 25%.

-- Transfers below the LTA did not attract tax charges as long as the receiving overseas scheme is a QROPS.
+- Transfers below the LTA did not attract tax charges as long as the receiving overseas scheme was a QROPS.

 - Transfers to an overseas scheme which was not a QROPS would be treated as unauthorised payments and attract tax charges of 40%, or higher.